 - Companies who are part of the Oracle Partner Network have to maintain a minimum number of certified staff in certain areas.
-If you already have those certifications, it can be attractive as it saves them the cost of putting you through the certification process.
+If you already have those certifications, it can be attractive as it saves them the effort of putting you through the certification process.

 - Even when you have a lot of experience, taking the time out to do certifications says something about you as a person.

 What format are the exams?

 The exams typically have 60-70 questions to be answered in 90 minutes.
 They are multiple choice, often asking you to pick 2 of 5 answers, or 3 of 5.
 Check out the Oracle Certification website for specifics.